 For all you experienced hikers out there, just know that Mount Fuji can get very crowded.
 For this reason I’d recommend hiring a guide.
 I did and it was totally worth it.
 During my climb it was extremely crowded and instead of taking the trail up to the summit everyone else was taking to catch the sunrise, we took a different trail, and we were the only one’s on it.
 We had the entire trail to ourselves!

 Tips for your Mt Fuji Hike

 Here are some of the best tips I can give you for climbing Mt Fuji:

-Avoid climbing Mount Fuji on Fridays and Saturdays as they are busiest days of the week, and some mountain huts will charge more money.
+- Avoid climbing Mount Fuji on Fridays and Saturdays.
+They are the busiest days of the week, and some mountain huts will charge more per night.